DoD-Platform-One/backstage/docs/TEMP_DEV.md

 ### Publish

 Upon image successfully building, you can validate it runs locally using `docker run --rm -it -p 7007:7007 <image ID>`, and visiting an incognito page at `localhost:7007` (Incognito recommended due to caching).
-This will run the container with your built image to session, using a merged `backstage/app-config.yaml` and `backstage/app-config.docker.yaml` as the config.
+This will run the container with your built image to session, using `backstage/app-config.yaml`.

 Once the dev image changes are validated, you can tag the image using the following:
 `docker tag <image ID> registry1.dso.mil/bigbang-staging/backstage:<tag-name>`